-She and her trio of cats will not fit inside a van with us.
+She and her two cats will not fit inside a van with us.
 Long-term, we would not all be happy in our current RV, either.
 It’s a 150 square-foot studio apartment on wheels.
 It worked for a month while we took her on a trip.
 But it was starting to wear thin towards the end; therefore it’s a shortcut to driving us all insane if we tried to live in it.

 So, we have to get a bigger place.